bernibra/CITE-wrangling/README.md

 - if you have limited RAM, some of the datasets might have problems processing.
 The automatically generated file `NOTenoughRAM.txt` report on these problems.
 The RAM limitations can only be easily solved by using a machine with more RAM (or requesting additional RAM if running on a computer cluster).
 The only alternative is to split any big files into smaller ones (see an example of how to do this in function `split_big_file()` from `code/load_files.R`)
 - Some datasets require manual downloading; this will be reported in `GEOrawDataNotFound.txt`.
 Additionally, inside the raw data folder for a given dataset, a `README` file is sometimes generated to indicate what files to download.

-### 6. Alternative way to run the repository: a parallelized approach

-There are not many good reasons for not building a container for this repository, but one of them is for running the whole thing in some computer cluster where C libraries need to be built locally.
-I am sure there are smart work-arounds for this, but I haven't really been able to figure it out.

-The first step is installing all libraries manually (and it would probably be a good idea to work with the versions specified in the `Dockerfile`).
-Once this is done, one should be able to directly run the `main.R` file to download and process the data (the advantage of the `drake` package is that the pipeline is well defined there).
-Now, one might want to take advantage (or _need_ to take advantage) of the cluster's many cores to process the data.
-Since we are not running everything through the Docker image, we can now process the datasets one-by-one.
-To do so, we can execute the `main.R` with an additional argument specifying a dataset index.
-That should process only one dataset.

-For the sake of running this pipeline in a computer cluster, one can also specify where the files are being stored by changing the `config.yaml` file accordingly (see argument `dest_dir`)